1st, 2nd and 3rd party data: cutting through the complexity

 One of the limitations of first-party data is scale.
 Often the data that a single company holds on its customers, is limited to their direct interactions with them.
 While this provides useful insights to inform various aspects of marketing strategy and planning, it tends to lack the additional behavioural and demographic attributes that drive marketing decisions around audience segmentation, lookalike modelling and eventual advertising.

 When data is collected by a company that doesn’t have the direct relationship with the individuals, it is known as third-party data.
-An example of this would be data being collected from multiple websites by third-party cookies, and then stored in a third-party platform, such a DMP.
+An example of this would be data being collected from multiple websites by third-party cookies, and then stored in a third-party platform, such as a Data Management Platform (DMP).
 Data is then aggregated and sold in ‘prepackaged’ audience segments, defined by behaviour, interest or demographic attributes.

 The main benefit of third-party data is the sheer volume and scale of it.
 Because of its aggregated nature, it provides the quickest route to gaining a large-scale view of customers.